Editor Layout

 Deploy to Production

 The Play button includes a small arrow that expands to reveal the Deploy option.
-Clicking Deploy opens a dedicated deployment screen where you can:
+Clicking Deploy opens a dedicated deployment screen where you can:- Configure environment variables for production

 - Set up connection strings and credentials